Your StormCard is your personal connection to University services, purchases, and access control.

 In following with social distancing practices we are encouraging all incoming freshman and new students to submit a photo online for their StormCard (Student Identification Card).

-The StormCard office is making it easier for you to get your ID card for the Fall 2020 semester.
+The StormCard office is making it easier for you to get your ID card for the Spring 2021 semester.
 You can now upload a digital picture through our online photo submission portal.

 In addition to serving as your college ID, the StormCard provides the ability to set up debit accounts for purchases at the campus book store, dining facilities, computer labs, copiers, and printers.
 Purchases may also be made for personal training and various ticket events!
 The StormCard also provides access to campus gates, buildings and university events.
 As a St. John’s student, your StormCard is your pass for entry into the residence halls.